The aroma alone is worth the price of admission.

 “Everybody loves a train wreck,” Kitzman says.

-Another increasingly popular event is the Chihuahua Parade.
+Another popular event is the Chihuahua Parade on Sunday.
 Folks dress up their Chihuahuas for a costume contest (sombreros are a popular accessory — surprise, surprise), because there apparently are no laws against it.
-Register online with your pup and $7, and you’re in.
+Register online with your pup for $7 ($10 on-site), and you’re in.
 There’s even a category for Chihuahua wannabes, where all breeds are welcome.
 At every corner of the street festival, you’ll find a couple of entertainment stages.
 Bands and musicians will perform throughout the three days.

 The Balloon Fest is a popular newer addition to the Chile Festival.
-About 15 hot air balloons take flight in early Saturday and Sunday launches.
-And on Saturday night there’s a balloon glow on the Pueblo Riverwalk.
+About 25 hot air balloons take flight each morning.
+And on Friday and Saturday nights there are balloon glows on the Pueblo Riverwalk.

 My favorite memory from recent years was stumbling upon the Tejano tent.
 A hot band with about a dozen brass instruments was playing for a huge audience that would not sit down.
 Grandmothers danced with grandchildren, couples were cheek to cheek, and everybody sang along in Spanish.
 I love Pueblo.